dylan7474/openaiChat/README.md

   default).
 * When search is configured, the diagnostics panel confirms the endpoint and the UI enables a **Use web search between turns** toggle.
 Each conversation prepends the fetched snippets to the prompt history and the transcript shows the resulting links.
+* You can also query aiChat directly from the command line with `curl http://127.0.0.1:4000/diagnostics` to view the same configuration JSON that the browser uses.

 ## Using the web UI
 1. Browse to the printed URL after starting the server.